Psychological Service

 • Group in Play

-Responsible of service: Dr. Mariela Browne Balestra
+Responsible of service: Dr. Mariela Browne

 The development of the ability to create and live interpersonal relationships, indispensable for inclusion in the adult social context, is a fundamental aspect of growth in adolescence.
 The Group in Play was created with the aim of welcoming young patients who are going through a phase of psychic discomfort and who need support in the development of these skills.
 The specificity of the therapeutic group is that the adolescent can simultaneously experience a vertical relationship with the adult/therapist and horizontal relationships with their peers.
 Bringing adolescents together in a group means stimulating and facilitating a movement of openness towards peers.